What Apps Can I Use Instead of Spotify?

 If you enjoy streaming music, chances are you have already heard of Spotify.
 While it’s the biggest music streaming service available right now, it is still to launch in many countries.
 India, for instance, recently got the service after being without it for a number of years.

 On top of that, it’s not available for free.
-While there is a free version, it’s only there to push you towards purchasing the premium services.
+While there is a free version, it’s only there to push you towards purchasing the premium service.
 For starters, the free version doesn’t allow offline saves.
 Also, there are frequent commercials between songs, which can be infuriating.